ddxv/oa-android-sdk/RELEASING.md

 2. Update `libs.versions.toml` to use `X.Y.Z`
 3. Create pull request from your repo to OpenAttribution
 4. Make a new tag: `git tag X.Y.Z`
-5. Push tag `git push upstream v0.0.6` (this triggers the publish to Maven Central)
+5. Push tag `git push upstream X.Y.Z` (this triggers the publish to Maven Central)